vburenin/ifacemaker/README.md

 # ifacemaker

 This is a development helper that generates an interface from a structure methods.
-My primary use case is to generate go-mocks from interfaces.
+My primary use case is to generate interfaces for gomock to generate mocks from those interfaces.
 So, unit testing gets easier.

 ## Install